danielsaidi/DocumentKit/Sources/DocumentKit/DocumentKit.docc/Getting-Started.md

 ## How to customize the document browser

-DocumentKit has `DocumentGroup` view modifiers that let you modify the document browser:
+DocumentKit has ``SwiftUI/DocumentGroup`` view modifiers that let you add custom toolbar items and modify the wrapped document browser:

 ```swift
 @main